 - writing samples from previous studies to prove that you can cope with the academic demands of the LLM.

-For example, the Master of Laws (LLM Law) at Brunel University costs £9,400 when studied full time, the LLM Human Rights Law at Queen Mary University of London is £13,400 and the University of Warwick charges £8,170 for full-time LLMs.
+For example, in 2022/23 the Master of Laws (LLM Law) at Brunel University costs £11,070 when studied full time, the LLM Human Rights Law at Queen Mary University of London is £17,250 and The University of Manchester charges £11,000 for its full-time LLM Law.

 Can I get funding?